hexoh/ionic-v1-obfuscate/README.md

       chmod +x file_name
       ```

-3. We are ready to get the obfuscated/minified/compressed apk, run this command and you will see your production ready app
+3. We are ready to get the obfuscated/minified/compressed apk, run this command and you will see your production ready app.

    ```shell
    ionic build ios [android]